h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-08-07-SLAE_Assignment_6.md

 #### 1st Shellcode (Execve /bin/sh)
 --------

-The [Execve][execve-shellstorm] shellcode shellcode will spawn a <code class="language-plaintext highlighter-rouge">/bin/sh</code> shell on the local host, as referenced from Shell-Storm:
+The [Execve][execve-shellstorm] shellcode will spawn a <code class="language-plaintext highlighter-rouge">/bin/sh</code> shell on the local host, as referenced from Shell-Storm:

 ```c
 /*